kjac/FormEditor/Docs/extend_condition.md

-# Creating a custom condition for actions and cross field validations
+# Creating a custom condition
 Conditions are used for both actions and cross field validations:
-* Actions let the editors set up rules that ares evaluated against the field values - e.g. to show/hide a field if another field has a certain value.
+* Actions let the editors set up rules that are evaluated against the field values - e.g. to show/hide a field if another field has a certain value.
-* Cross field validations let the editors invalidate the entire form submission based on a set of rules that span across multiple fields.
+* Cross field validations let the editors invalidate the form based on a set of rules that span across multiple fields.

-A rule consists of:
+In both cases, a rule consists of:
 * A field.
 * A condition to match the field value against.